W427697/Discord-/docs/migration-guide/from-older-version.md

 If any of these changes apply to your project, please read through the linked migration notes before continuing.

-If any of these new requirements or changes are blockers for your project, we recommend [migrating to Storybook 7](../../release-7-6/docs/migration-guide).
+If any of these new requirements or changes are blockers for your project, we recommend looking at the [requirements to migrate to Storybook 7](../../release-7-6/docs/migration-guide#major-breaking-changes).

 You may wish to read the full migration notes for [Storybook 6 to 7](https://github.com/storybookjs/storybook/blob/next/MIGRATION.md#from-version-65x-to-700) and [Storybook 7 to 8](https://github.com/storybookjs/storybook/blob/next/MIGRATION.md#from-version-7x-to-800) before migrating.
 Or you can follow the instructions below and we’ll try to take care of everything for you!